Jirwen12/gwa-calculator/README.md

-📱 GWA Calculator App
+📊 GWA Calculator
-A sleek and intuitive Android application designed to help students calculate their General Weighted Average (GWA) efficiently.
-The app features a modern glass UI, dark theme, and smooth interactions — perfect for academic tracking on the go.
+An elegant and user-friendly Android application built with Kotlin that helps students compute their General Weighted Average (GWA) efficiently.
+Designed with a modern UI, this app features a sleek interface, intuitive controls, and clean design for an easy academic utility experience.

-✨ Features
+🚀 Features
+✨ Modern UI with glassmorphism style

-✅ Add subjects with grade and unit inputs
+➕ Add subjects with grade and units

-🔢 Instantly compute your GWA
+🔢 Instantly compute GWA

-➕ Easily manage multiple entries

-♻️ Reset inputs with one tap
+♻️ Reset fields and results easily

-💠 Visually modern glass-like UI design

-⚙️ Simple and easy to use — no clutter!
+📱 Clean and responsive layout

+🖼️ Welcome screen with animated logo and circular Get Started button

+📷 Screenshots
+Welcome Screen	GWA Calculation start.png

-🛠 Built With
+🛠️ Built With
 Kotlin

 Android Studio

-XML UI design
+XML for Layouts

-ConstraintLayout, ScrollView, Vector Drawables

-🧠 Ideal For
-Students tracking their grades

-Teachers assisting students

-Anyone who needs a fast, offline grade calculator

-👨‍💻 Developer
+ConstraintLayout & ScrollView

+Custom drawables and modern UI elements

+🧠 How It Works
+Launch the app – you'll land on the Welcome screen.

+Tap Get Started to proceed to the GWA Calculator.

+Input your subject's grade and units, then tap Add Subject.

+Repeat for multiple subjects, then tap Compute GWA.

+You may Reset at any time to clear the fields.

+👤 Author
 Jirwen Palaje

-© 2025
+GitHub: @jirwenpalaje

+Facebook: fb.com/jirwenpalaje

+Email: palajejirwen@gmail.com